-New ‘Meet the Press’ host Kristen Welker under fire for Trump interview
+New ‘Meet the Press’ host Kristen Welker defends against Trump interview backlash

 Former NBC News host Keith Olbermann posted: “She’s already irretrievably damaged.
 What a disastrous stenography job with Trump.”

-Many also referred back to CNN’s town hall in front of a cheering Trump-friendly crowd in which the former president insulted and steamrolled over Kaitlan Collins.
+Many also referred back to CNN’s live town hall in front of a cheering Trump-friendly crowd in which the former president insulted and steamrolled over Kaitlan Collins.

 “Meet the Press is over, done, finished, finito.
 Having trump on for a softball interview and trying to normalize him as if he isn’t the most heinous criminal traitor in the history of the United States.
 What’s next, NBC?
 Gonna hold a ‘town hall’ for him too?” one post read.